Skip to main content

 2. Check the MCP configuration path

-3. Verify the agent ID exists: kernle -a <agent_id> status
+3. Verify the stack ID exists: kernle -s <stack_id> status

 Permission Issues